Aqua-Bound Sting Ray Carbon Review

 Our Analysis and Test Results

-Out of all the paddles tested, the Sting Ray Carbon was a top scorer for performance, tying for first with the Werner Camano.
+Out of all the paddles tested, the Carbon Sting Ray is one of the higher-performing models.
 The mid-sized blades are made of abX resin reinforced with carbon fibers, delivering a smooth and effective catch and transfer of power with each stroke.

 The dihedral blade design helps water to flow across the surface of the blade, which meant that no flutter was felt from this paddle, even when it was put under considerable pressure.
 The carbon shaft has a textured feel, which made the paddle easy to grip and helped to contribute to the effortless strokes that paddlers experienced.